|

 hardware in the device, of course, but here are some numbers:

-As you can see, there is better than a 7 times improvement in some cases.
+As you can see, there is better than a dramatic improvement.

 Much of the improvement is certainly due to the hardware.